Update of the phase-shift analysis of the low-energy $\pi N$ data

 For a quantity $x$ following the $\chi^2$ distribution, the expectation value $E[x]$ is simply equal to $\nu$ and the variance $E[x^2]-(E[x])^2$ is equal to $2 \nu$.
-The relation $E[x]=\nu$ has led most physicists to the use of the reduced $\chi^2$ value (i.e., of the ratio $\chi^2/\nu$) as a measure of the goodness of the data description in the modelling or in the reproduction of measurements; provided that $\chi^2/\nu \approx 1$, the outcome of the test is claimed to be satisfactory.
-At this point, the following two remarks need to be made. \begin{itemize} \item The statistical hypothesis testing formally relies on the use of the p-value.
-The use of the reduced $\chi^2$ to quantify the statistical significance is an approximate `rule of thumb', an informal one. \item The interesting question in the statistical hypothesis testing relates to the value of $\chi^2/\nu$ at which the results start appearing \emph{un}satisfactory; evidently, a threshold value for $\chi^2/\nu$ may be extracted from $\mathrm{p}_{\rm min}$, yet it is (of course) $\nu$-dependent, hence cumbersome to use. \end{itemize} Evidently, such a departure from simplicity is counterproductive.
-To assess the statistical significance of a result, one simply needs to compare the corresponding p-value, associated with the estimated $\chi^2$ for $\nu$ DOFs, to $\mathrm{p}_{\rm min}$.
-This is achieved by simply inserting $f(x,\nu)$ of Eq.~(\ref{eq:EQ0017}) into Eq.~(\ref{eq:EQ0016}), along with $x_0=\chi^2$, and evaluating the integral; several software implementations of dedicated algorithms are available, e.g., see Refs.~\cite{as} (Chapter on `Gamma Function and Related Functions') and \cite{ptvf}, the routine PROB of the CERN software library, the functions CHIDIST/CHISQ.DIST.RT of Microsoft Excel, etc.
+The relation $E[x]=\nu$ has led most physicists to the use of the reduced $\chi^2$ value (i.e., of the ratio $\chi^2/\nu$) as a measure of the quality of the data description in the modelling or in the reproduction of measurements; provided that $\chi^2/\nu \approx 1$, the outcomes of tests are claimed to be satisfactory.
+At this point, the following two remarks need to be made. \begin{itemize} \item The statistical hypothesis testing formally relies on the p-value.
+The use of the reduced $\chi^2$ to quantify the statistical significance is an approximate `rule of thumb', an informal one which, moreover, is frequently misleading (e.g., for small $\nu$ values). \item The interesting issue in the statistical hypothesis testing relates to the value of the $\chi^2/\nu$ at which the results start to become \emph{un}satisfactory.
+Evidently, a threshold value for $\chi^2/\nu$ may be extracted from $\mathrm{p}_{\rm min}$, yet it is $\nu$-dependent, hence cumbersome to use. \end{itemize} Evidently, such a departure from simplicity is counterproductive.
+To assess the statistical significance of a result, one simply needs to compare the corresponding p-value, associated with the estimated $\chi^2$ for $\nu$ DoFs, with $\mathrm{p}_{\rm min}$.
+This is achieved by simply inserting $f(x,\nu)$ of Eq.~(\ref{eq:EQ008}) into Eq.~(\ref{eq:EQ007}), along with $x_0=\chi^2$, and evaluating the integral.
+Several software implementations of dedicated algorithms are available, e.g., see Refs.~\cite{Abramowitz1972} (Chapter on `Gamma Function and Related Functions') and \cite{Press2007}, the routine PROB of the FORTRAN implementation of the CERN software library (which, unlike most other CERNLIB routines, is available only in single-precision floating-point format), the functions CHIDIST/CHISQ.DIST.RT of Microsoft Excel, etc.